intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 When storing a complex value the update may be pseudo-atomic, meaning that an atomic store is used for the the real and imaginary separately.

+The optional "align" attribute may be passed to set the known minimum alignment of the access (power-of-two, in bytes).
+It is undefined behaviour if the memref operand does not have the required minimum alignment at run-time.

 Operands
 ~~~~~~~~